shashank36/exercise-day-6/README.md

 # ES6 questions

-1. What does is the value of `p3` here?
+1. What is the value of `p3` here?

   ```js
     let phonetic = ['sierra', 'charlie'];